Even More All-Natural Mind Boosters G, H, and I

 Eating Well recommends a diet rich in iron for a sharper mind.
 "Studies show that being even mildly iron-deficient affects learning, memory, and attention.
 Luckily, restoring iron levels to normal also restores cognitive function."

-Some foods which are rich in iron include beans, meat, soy, and dark leafy greens.
-Go for a chopped kale salad, a few ounces of lean organic meat or soy if you're not a meat-eater, a zesty 3-bean salad, or a side of steamed spinach with lunch to up your iron intake so you're on the ball all day.
+Some foods that are rich in iron include beans, meat, soy, and dark leafy greens.
+Go for a chopped kale salad, a few ounces of lean organic meat or soy if you’re not a meat-eater, a zesty 3-bean salad, or a side of steamed spinach with lunch to up your iron intake so you’re on the ball all day.

 As perSun Warrior, "Spinach can prevent or delay dementia and also slows the effects of aging on the brain."
 Popeye was not only strong in body, but likely sharp in the noggin' too!